Hello (2017 film): Plot

 Seenu is a young orphan who plays an Ektara and earns money.
 He meets Junnu at a Pani Puri stall.
 Seenu is captivated by Junnu's quirky nature.
 Junnu is touched when Seenu creates an original tune upon her request, and they become friends.
 They meet every day and play around the Indravati Park near Ramakrishna Signal.
 While going to school every day, she gives him a ₹100 note without revealing her identity.
 Seenu gifts her a set of bangles.
 However, their friendship is abruptly disrupted when Junnu's father is transferred to Delhi.
 Before parting ways, Junnu writes her phone number on a ₹100 note and gives it to Seenu, but a thief named Pandu steals the note.
 Seenu chases after the thief but gets hit by a car driven by Sarojini.
 Sarojini and her husband Prakash adopt Seenu after he survives the accident, thus fulfilling Sarojini's promise to do something good for him.
-Noticing their sadness, their respective parents ask them, and they reveal about each other.
-In the Park being demolished, Junnu's father and Prakash are unable to locate Seenu and Junnu's address, respectively.
+Noticing their sadness, their respective parents ask them, and they reveal their feelings for each other.
+With the park being demolished, Junnu's father and Prakash are unable to locate Seenu and Junnu's address, respectively.
 Seenu continues to jog around the area daily in the hope of meeting Junnu again.
 Junnu makes a single bangle out of the set of bangles.

 14 years later, Seenu is now known as Avinash, and Junnu goes by the name of Priya.
 They lead affluent lives but feel a sense of emptiness without each other.
 After a chance call from an Uber driver, Avinash discovers Priya's whereabouts.
 However, Pandu, this time, steals Avinash's phone, hindering his efforts to contact Junnu.
 Determined to reconcile with her, Avinash embarks on a mission to retrieve his stolen phone.